wearep3r/backplane/README.md

 - clones `$HOME/development/my-awesome-app` to `~/.backplane/contexts/default/apps/my-awesome-app`
 - installs the application from `~/.backplane/contexts/default/apps/my-awesome-app`

 This mechanism is used by the `backplane` service running alongside Traefik and Portainer.
 This service enables you to `git push` to your **backplane**.
-Read more about this in the next paragraph.
+Read more about this in the next section.

 **backplane app registry, default name**: